Diocese of Dornakal of the Church of South India: Geography

+The main towns in the diocese are Khammam and Kothagudem, and they host the largest congregations.
+The diocese has approximately 900 congregations.

+The diocese is partnered with the Diocese of Gloucester in England.

 Funding

 The former president bishop of the church Rt.
 Rev. Dr Vadapalli Prasada Rao stated that the church is run entirely on Indian funds, which he says helps ensure the churches continued independence from the "Anglican Communion".